what is a layoff

 Layoff vs Furlough

-So, in essence, a furlough is like an unpaid leave of absence from work wherein you are eventually expected to return, but a layoff is like a temporary or permanent halt of the tenure of an employee with the organisation.
+So, in essence, a furlough is like an unpaid leave of absence from work wherein you are eventually expected to return, but a layoff is like a temporary or permanent halt of the tenure of an employee with the organization.

 Furlough vs Layoff vs Firing